mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 and an example on how to set up **Novita API integration**.

-Some service providers and models may also work with pure text completions, which is turned on  with command-line `option -c` instead.
+Some service providers and models may also work with pure text completions, which is turned on  with command-line `option -cd` instead.

 Prompt caching is manually enabled for Anthropic API and models,